g-h-0-S-t/urllibDoS.py/README.md

 **Tips:**

 (1) Use it with VPN / WHONIX for 'anonymity'.
-Support is provided for TOR / VPN connection resets.
+Support is provided for TOR (in WHONIX) / VPN connection resets.
 Stack Overflow crashes have been resolved.

 (2) Run it in multiple terminals.
 Once with true flag, once with false flag.
 Combine it with https://github.com/g-h-0-S-t/Nuke .